My CFI Book

 Scenario

-The scenario defines a real-world experience to incorporate into the lesson so that the training objectives can be met in an operational environment.
+The scenario defines a real-world experience to incorporate into the lesson, enabling the training objectives to be met in an operational environment.
 The learner should be presented with a situation that requires him or her to make decisions.

 The following examples can be used to help develop a scenario:

-- You are flying to a nearby large airport to pick up a client who is flying into that airport via commercial airlines.
+• You are flying to a nearby large airport to pick up a client arriving on a commercial airline.

-- You are an insurance agent, and you need to fly to another airport to assess damage to a restaurant that is near the airport.
+• You are an insurance agent and need to fly to another airport to assess damage to a restaurant near the airport.

 Case Studies

 Instructors should use case studies as a part of the teaching process.
-Case studies are factual accounts of a real-world situation that led to an incident or accident.
-The full narrative of the listed accidents can be obtained from the NTSB’s website.
+Case studies are factual accounts of real-world situations that led to incidents or accidents.
+The full narrative of the listed accidents is available on the NTSB’s website.

 Case studies can be evaluated using the Accident Analysis Worksheet and Aviation Accident Analysis lesson plan.